andilippi/obs-scene-as-transition/README.md

-# Browser transition for OBS Studio
+# Scene as Transition for OBS Studio

-Plugin for OBS Studio to show a browser source during scene transition
+Plugin for OBS Studio to show a scene during scene transition

 # Build